-Anything else you’d like students to know about Salish Kootenai College?
+Anything else you’d like students to know about Helena College?

 Montana’s schools, colleges and universities provide a variety of programs to help students prepare for the future.
 With many options to choose from, students can find a public, private, or tribal institution ready to help them succeed.
 Whether the goal is to learn a specific skill, earn a certificate or credential for a certain occupation, begin the college process with plans to transfer on, or pursue an advanced degree, Montana’s schools, colleges and universities offer tremendous value, choice, and flexibility.